All Episodes

 Anyway, those Republican voters are very fired up, and the Democrats need every single vote they can get at this point.

-I mean, already before this happened, it looked like Democrats were going to lose what, four to six seats in the Senate, 20 to 30 seats in the House.
+I mean, already before this happened, it looked like Democrats were going to lose, what, four to six seats in the Senate, 20 to 30 seats in the House.

-So I think this I I agree.
+So I think this, I agree.

-I don't see that this is going to really lead to Reed stepping down, but I think when we looked forward uh into this upcoming election, it's gonna have big problems for Harry Reed, big problems for Democrats in general.
+But I think when we look forward into this upcoming election, it's going to have big problems for Harry Reid, big problems for Democrats in general.

 Yeah, as we want him front and center.